jerukan/PyPlume/parcels_configs/README.md

 		// how often data is recorded to the particle file in seconds "snapshot_interval": 10800,
 	},
+	// settings to modify the resulting ParticleFile from the simulation "postprocess_config": {
+		// loads a coastline to detect collisions and delete particles that collide "coastline": {
+			"path": "matlab/coastline.mat",
+			"lat_var": "latz0",
+			"lon_var": "lonz0"
+		},
+		// loads a buoy path to calculate deviation from the path for each particle
+		// the variable will be called "buoy_distances" in the netcdf file "buoy": {
+			"path": "buoy_data/wavebuoy_704-02.csv"
+		}
+	},
 	// this plotting config is only relevant when save_snapshots is true
 	// if save_snapshots is false, this entire thing can just be null "plotting_config": {